pushpalroy/movieskmm/README.md

 #### Running on a real device

-You can run your Compose Multiplatform application on a real iOS device for free.
+You can run your Kotlin Multiplatform application on a real iOS device for free.
 To do so, you'll need the following:

 * The `TEAM_ID` associated with your [Apple ID](https://support.apple.com/en-us/HT204316)